for Chinese Companies in the US

 or professional expertise.

-Developing global cultural competency is one of the most challenging
+Developing global cultural intelligence and competency is one of the most challenging

 aspects of working globally.
 Managing the myriad work and management